telegrammae/botomat/botomat/NOTES.md

 Botomat returns an instance of Robot and allows to run it on a collection of tasks.
 A Robot can modify the collection of tasks of its Botomat.
 A Robot can be created and run only in the context of its Botomat.

 I made a function to create a larger collection of tasks for easier testing of the program.
 The tasks themselves are equivalent to those listed in the README.
+The default number of tasks is 50.

 One requirement, from which I deviated slightly, was to assign a robot five tasks.
 I made it so that each robot works on as many tasks at a time as its type (model) specifies.
 I felt that the challenge was open-ended enough to allow for this deviation.